franslundberg/binson-java-light/README.md

 Code examples
 =============

+Useful code examples.
+The source code is also available from `src-test/binson/ReadmeExamples.java`.

 **Example 1**.
 The code below first creates Binson bytes with two fields: one integer named 'a' and one string named 's'.
 Then the bytes are parsed to retrieve the original values.